flurin/trelloscrum/readme.md

 Generates PDF's with (+/-) one page per card with title, body and checklists.
 Print 4 of them on an A4 for the best action.

+## Getting started

+1. Create a `config.json`
+1. Generate a Trello developer key here: https://trello.com/c/jObnWvl1/25-generating-your-developer-key
+1. Generate a Trello member token for your user: https://trello.com/c/fD8ErOzA/26-getting-a-user-token-and-oauth-urls
+1. Configure the dev key and member token, and board_id (you can get the board id from the url in Trello) in config.json (see below for format)
+1. Run generate.rb! (see below for options)

 ## Card format

 This is the trello card format we use